Eyevinn/user-segmentation-api/readme.md

 Example of a simple implementation to build a user segmentation api on top of Redis.
 This can for instance be used to categorize users into segment for ads or recommendations.

+The client _should_ post the tags each consumed video.
+This backend will set the tags on the user and increment its weight if it already exists. over time, default 30 days, the weight will decrease.
+So the segmentation of interests should always be up to date with the users latests interests.

 #### Related repositories

 - [Ratings API](https://github.com/Eyevinn/ratings-api)